wp-plugins/captionpix/readme.txt

 == Changelog ==

+= 1.1 = Force max-width on image to be 100%

 = 1.0 = Initial Version

 == Upgrade Notice ==

-= 1.0 =
+= 1.1 =
-* Mandatory - gotta use this version as it is the only one so far!
+* Optional - fix for WordPress themes that restrict the image width

 == How to Use The Plugin ==